 Scrapy is an open-source python library.
 Scrapy lets you crawl websites concurrently without having to deal with threads, processes, synchronization or anything else.
 It handles your requests asynchronously and it is really fast.
 If you wanted something like this in your custom crawler, you'd have to implement it by yourself or use some async library.

-For more details on this topic, check this post.
+For more details on this topic, check this post on quora.

 Why Scraper API?